Boettner-eric/Tiles/readme.md

 ![Icons8 search](Screenshots/icon.png)

-- Use this name in your command
+- Use this icon name in your command or in the input form

     `!tile https://google.com Google Search ~google-logo`
 - Make sure to use the tilde in front of the image name